ropg/ezTime/README.md

 * Click the row to select the library.
 * Click the Install button to install the library.

 in File -> Examples you will now see an ezTime heading down under "Examples from custom libraries".
 You can try running some of these examples to see if it all works. ezTime is made to be, as the name implies, quite easy to use.
 So you'll probably understand a lot of how things work from just looking at the examples.
-Now either just play with those and use the rest of this documentation only when you get stuck, or keep reading to see how things work in ezTime.
+Now either just play with those and use the rest of this documentation only when you get stuck, or keep reading to see how things work in time.

 # &nbsp;